 Planning to work in the Netherlands and want your spouse and children to live with you in Holland?
 Whether your family can stay with you and how to receive a Holland Family Visa depends on your specific circumstances.

-The Israeli law firm of Cohen, Decker, Pex and Brosh specializes in obtaining Netherlands passports and visas.
+Our Israeli law firm specializes in obtaining Netherlands passports and visas.
 In this article, attorney Joshua Pex will explain about the process of inviting family members of foreign workers to live in Holland.

 Family members invited to Holland